Crown World Mobility Wins Best Mobility & Orientation Consultancy At HR Vendors Of The Year 2023

-HONG KONG SAR - Media OutReach - 17 November 2023 - Crown World Mobility has won Gold award at the HR Vendors of the Year Awards 2023 and has been named the 'Best Mobility & Orientation Consultancy' in Hong Kong.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 17 November 2023 - Crown World Mobility has won Gold award at the HR Vendors of the Year Awards 2023 and has been named the "Best Mobility & Orientation Consultancy" in Hong Kong.

 The HR Vendors of the Year Awards is one of Asia's largest award programs dedicated to showcasing and recognizing the diverse portfolio of best-in-class HR service providers who are well-placed to strengthen HR capabilities in Asia.
 This year, the Awards received entries across 27 categories, and the independent judging panel, composed of HR leaders, commended the high standard of entries.